Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links

-Fig. \ref{figPvsEveBeita} depicts the transmit power versus the maximum tolerable channel capacity $\log\beta$ of the Eves by assuming that the minimum channel capacity of the legitimate user is $\log\gamma=4$ $\textrm{bit/s/Hz}$.
-It is observed that the transmit power monotonically decreases with $\log\beta$, and the decreasing speed slows down with increased $\log\gamma$.
+The transmit power at different values of $\log\beta$ is depicted in Fig. \ref{figPvsEveBeita}, where $\log\beta$ denotes the maximum data rate of Eves.
+As observed, the transmit power monotonically decreases with $\log\beta$, and the decreasing speed slows down with increased $\log\beta$.
 Increasing $\log\beta$ means that the limitation on the information leakage for Eves is relaxed, thus less AN power and transmit power are required.
-The transmit power of the proposed algorithm is still the lowest compared with other schemes.
-However, when $\log\beta$ is large enough, the transmit power of the Optimized-MRT scheme approaches that of the proposed algorithm.
-This means that it is not necessary to steer the AN towards Eves' direction by the proposed algorithm, but is enough to transmit almost isotropically distributed spatial noise by MRT strategy to interfere Eves when the data rate requirement for Eves is loose.
-Similarly, the Random-MRT scheme approaches that of the Random-IRS scheme when $\log\beta$ is large.
-However, the transmit power of the Optimized-MRT scheme and the proposed algorithm is much lower than that of the Random-MRT scheme and Random-IRS scheme, which demonstrates the necessity of optimizing the phase shifts of the IRS.
+With a relatively large $\log\beta$, the transmit power required by the MRT-isoAN-optIRS scheme becomes close to that of the proposed algorithm, and the MRT-isoAN-randIRS scheme becomes close to the randIRS scheme.
+This means that it is enough to transmit almost isotropically distributed AN by MRT strategy to interfere Eves when the data rate limitation for Eves is relaxed.
+The transmit power required by the MRT-isoAN-optIRS and the proposed algorithm is much lower than the MRT-isoAN-randIRS and randIRS schemes, which demonstrates the necessity to optimize the phase shifts of the IRS.
 It is also found that the transmit power with full CSI errors is higher than that with partial CSI errors, and the gap is narrowed gradually with $\log\beta$.